 Despite what most people think, investing isn’t something reserved solely for the wealthy.
 Anyone can, and should in fact invest.
 Whilst it can take time to grow in confidence, the best thing to do is to get started.
 Even investing small amounts can make a big difference.

-Time and time again research has shown that investments in the stock market outperform money sitting in cash savings over the long term.
+Time and time again research has shown that investments in the stock market from rm ib outperform money sitting in cash savings over the long term.
 And with interest rates lower than inflation those with the majority of their money in cash could actually be losing money in the long term.

-You don’t have to be rolling in money to invest in the market – anyone who wishes to make their money go further can invest, nor does investing have to take up a lot of your time.
+You don’t have to be rolling in money to invest in the market – while researching is motley fool worth it, I discovered that anyone who wishes to make their money go further can invest, nor does investing have to take up a lot of your time.
 The best guidance is to start now as investing a small sum of money regularly can add up and go a long way.
 The reality is, investment is for everyone and you do not have to break the bank to invest.

 For those considering investing, one should be aware of the three main ways in which you can go about investing your capital.

 You can, for example, choose to do it yourself, and you can receive advice from the bank or you can leave it fully to the bank to take care of your investments for you.